abunda77/sinopsis-imdb/README.md

 - Verify the API base URL is correct and the service is accessible
 - Check if your firewall or antivirus is blocking the connection
 - Try a different network or disable VPN if applicable

+### CORS Errors in Production
+**Problem**: "Access to fetch has been blocked by CORS policy" error

+**Solution**:
+- Make sure you're using the production server (`npm start`) instead of `npm run preview`
+- The Express server in `server.js` handles CORS by proxying requests
+- Verify `server.js` is running and serving the app
+- Check that API requests are going to `/api/chat/completions` (relative path)
+- For custom deployments, ensure your server proxies `/api` requests correctly

 ### Build Errors
 **Problem**: Build fails with TypeScript or dependency errors